calubrecht/CrimsonSkies/doc/setup-windows.md

 #### Troubleshooting Commong Issues

+- To fix: error E1696: cannot open source file "winsock2.h"
+	- Open the Project -> CrimsonSkies Properties -> Configuration Properties -> General -> Set the Platform Toolset to v141_xp (or any versions that target xp, various may work)

+- To fix: Project 'CrimsonSkies' could not be loaded because it's missing install components.
+To fix this launch Visual Studio setup with the following selections: Microsoft.VisualStudio.ComponentGroup.NativeDesktop.WinXP
+	- In the Visual Studio Setup, Install "Windows XP support for C++".

 - To fix: sprintf errors in VS
     - Project Properties -> C/C++ -> Preprocessor -> Preprocessor Defintions
     - Add Disable _CRT_SECURE_NO_DEPRECATE